How to Spend 24 Hours in Venice, Italy: The Perfect One Day Itinerary

 Best Tours of Venice

 Disclaimer: I am typically not one to book standard tours.
 Usually, I like to get a little bit lost and explore on my own when visiting new places.
 However, “standard tours” don’t apply here!
 This list is anything but ordinary.
-And, a guided tour is an ideal way to maximize your time during a 1 day in Venice itinerary.
+And, a guided tour is an ideal way to maximize your time during a one day in Venice itinerary.

 Unique Venice Tours:

-A boat or water activity tour
+A boat tour or relaxing cruise

-Off-the-beaten-path tour
+Off-the-beaten-path tours

 With a local guide leading the way, you can dive into Venice's rich history and discover the stories of both famous landmarks, as well as hidden spots that would otherwise be missed.